 - Your skin loves vitamin A so this soup is a great prescription for your skin’s health.

 - The vitamin A in winter squash is in the form of beta-carotene which has antioxidant, anti-inflammatory and possibly anticancer benefits.

 - Winter squash is also a great source of fiber, folate, omega 3 fatty acids and a lot of other important vitamins and minerals.

 - As if that’s not enough, the curry powder in this soup contains turmeric which has even more anticancer benefits.

+I talk about it with my patients and I practice what I preach.
 I grow a lot of winter squash in my summer garden.
 This year my favorite variety is the beautiful Italian squash Marina Di Chioggia with its green bumpy surface and delicious rich orange flesh.
 These attractive squash make great fall décor, and then yummy winter dinner.
 Now is the time for me to start cooking up these pretty nutritional treasures.

 Marina Di Chioggia squash on the dining room table

 My squash soup is SO EASY to make and a big time saver for me during the work week.
 I made a pot on Sunday and it stretched for several night’s dinners.
 I ‘brown bag’ my lunch every day at work and I brought the soup in a glass microwavable container for easy lunches.
 This soup freezes beautifully and what we didn’t finish this week, I froze in freezer safe containers; in a month or so I’ll welcome a little more soup as an additional course to a weekend lunch or dinner.

 My squash soup recipe is very forgiving and thus these proportions are approximate.
 I use whatever size squash I have and just add more or less water to get the consistency I want.
 I also vary the amount of the other ingredients to get flavor I want.

 1 medium/large orange flesh winter squash (my favorites are butternut, buttercup and Marina Di Chioggia)